What determines eye colour?

 Can eye colour change?

-Once eye colour is set, it’s very unlikely that it will change.
-Nevertheless, there are many factors that can influence eye colour and whether or not it changes due to a different pigment.
+Eye colour rarely changes after the first few years of life.
+Nevertheless, there are many factors that can influence eye colour and whether it changes due to a different pigment.

 Natural sunlight can also reveal colours that already exist in your eyes as it is brighter than artificial light.

-The size of your pupils can also cause changes in eye colour.
-For example, when our pupils dilate, our iris' are less exposed, causing them to look darker.
+1. When pupils dilate, their size can also change eye colour.
+For example, when a pupil dilates, the iris is less exposed, causing it to look darker.

-When our pupil's shrink, the colour of our eyes may appear lighter due to the contrast of the black of the pupil and the iris surrounding it.
+2. When pupils constrict, the eye colour may appear lighter due to the contrast between the pupil's black and the iris surrounding it.

-Many people believe David Bowie to have two different coloured eyes due to heterochromia, but he actually has anisocoria, a condition which caused his left pupil to appear larger and therefore darker than his right pupil.
+Many people believe David Bowie had two different coloured eyes due to heterochromia, but he actually has anisocoria, a condition which caused his left pupil to appear larger and therefore, darker than his right pupil.

 Certain colours of clothing and makeup can enhance our eye colour.
 Your eyes can appear lighter or darker depending on the colour you wear.

-Your eye colour can also change if you wear coloured contact lenses, whether they’re prescription or cosmetic use.
+You can also change your eye colour by wearing coloured contact lenses, whether they’re prescription or plano/cosmetic use.

 Eye colour can change with age, especially in those with lighter eye colours.
-For example, it’s not uncommon for brown eyes to become hazel or for some hazel eyes to even darken with age.
+For example, it’s common for brown eyes to become hazel or for some hazel eyes to even darken with age.

-However, if you experience dramatic changes in eye colour, you should see your doctor immediately as this could be a sign of certain diseases such as Horner's syndrome or glaucoma.
+Tina Patel, Contact Lens Optician at Feel Good Contacts suggests, “If you experience dramatic changes in eye colour, you should see your doctor immediately as this could be a sign of certain diseases such as Horner's syndrome or glaucoma”.

 Can you have two different coloured eyes?

-It is possible to have two different coloured eyes.
-There are many celebrities with different coloured eyes.
+Yes, it is possible to have two different coloured eyes.
+There are many celebrities with different coloured eyes, including Alice Eve.
 This condition is known as heterochromia and is caused by variations in the concentration and distribution of melanin.

 heterochromia